ForlinxEmbedded/ForlinxEmbedded.github.io/nxp/ok1046a-c2/_sources/OK1046A-C2_Linux4_1_14_User_Manual.md.txt

 ![Image](./images/OK1046A-C2_Linux4_1_14_User_Manual/1736834799535_3415c2b0_8d43_4d07_a0a9_b702fa8e66d9.png)

-Packets with a destination address of 192.168.1.0/24 use port0 output
+Packets with a destination address of 192.168.1.0/24 use port0 output.

-Packets with a destination address of 192.168.2.0/24 use port1 output
+Packets with a destination address of 192.168.2.0/24 use port1 output.

 Use the flex-builder -C dpdk -a arm64 -m ls1046ardb command in the flex-build environment.